vknowable/namadexer/docs/03-indexer.md

 ### Transactions

-The `transactions` table contains all the transactions that either encrypted or decrypted (defined by the `tx_type`).
-The decrypted data is then stored as a json object under `data`.
+The `transactions` table contains all the transactions that either encrypted or raw (defined by the `tx_type`).
+The raw tx data is then stored as a json object under `data`.
 The data is decoded in the indexer side before being stored.

 NOTE: it doesn't seem to be worth storing the encrypted data as no computation can be done over it.
 If a specific use case is mentioned it can be added.